Skip to content

 Bottom line

-A self-completed mutual report is fine for the smallest, friendliest fender-bender.
-For everything else — real damage, any dispute, anything you want resolved cleanly — a licensed-adjuster report is the right call.
-It is more authoritative, far better for your claim, and free for you.
-Download the Alo Tutanak app and have the stronger option ready before you ever need it.
+A self-completed mutual report may be enough for the smallest, friendliest fender-bender.
+For anything more complex or disputed, a licensed-adjuster report can support your claim file with technical evidence.
+Download the Alo Tutanak app and have the guided option ready before you ever need it.

 To get a licensed-adjuster report right away: Mutual vs Adjuster Report solution.